Fraud Watch: CARLO JOSEPH INVESTMENTS, INC.

 10.04.2010 State of California Desist Refrain Order v.
-Carlo Joseph, Carlo Joseph Investments, Inc. and Water Works Investments, Inc. for allegedly selling unregistered securities in the state of California in violation of state securities law (Official State of CA website, PDF).
+Carlo Joseph, Carlo Joseph Investments, Inc. and Water Works Investments, Inc. for allegedly selling unregistered securities in the state of California in violation of state securities law.
+(State of California Summary Actions – PDF.)

 We have not done a complete check for any other enforcement actions if any.
 The above public records were all found via Google with a little expertise in key word searches.

 Despite the aforementioned information, Carlo Joseph Investments, Inc. website continues to boast unsupported claims.

 We invite Mr. Carlo Joseph and anyone from any of the entities named hereto and contact our media organization to discuss anything about these matters.